k-karthickraja/betty/ROADMAP.md

 * Brief
   - Brief the today's todo , Events , Any Alerts etc....
   - Days for the projects to be complete. ( Need to find the mechanism for this.)

+* Snap
+  - To Take a snap of given project repo, by appending the timestamp.
+  - Extract the project files.
+  - Add the security